 On average, 75% of both maize and soybean root mass is located in the top 30 cm of the soil profile (Nichols et al. 2019), indicating soil water storage in this increment will have important implications for crop water use.
 Shallow soil depths (0-10 cm) may be more responsive to CC effects compared to deeper soil layers (e.g. Atwood and Wood, 2021; Kaspar et al., 2006; Moore et al., 2014), but modelling and isotope studies suggest soil water below 10 cm may be more important when considering the soil’s contribution to a crop’s water supply (Williams et al., 2008; Asbjornsen et al., 2008; Rizzo et al., 2018).
 In general, there is less information available about CC effects on soil at depths greater than 10 cm, particularly about soil water retention curve parameters.
 Therefore, measurements taken from 10-30 cm depth ranges at multiple sites would provide valuable information about whether cover cropping can potentially affect crop yield stability through crop-water relations.

 Lastly, to our knowledge the causal relationships between CCs and soil water storage have not been explicitly presented.
-Causal models can help identify data needs, and when sufficient data are available can be used to construct structural equation models that estimate the relative strength of causal paths (Smith et al., 2014).
+Causal models can help identify gaps in the literature and help target data collection.
+When sufficient data are available, causal models can be used to construct structural equation models that estimate the relative strength of causal factors (Smith et al., 2014).
 Causal modelling can also be used to frame hypotheses, resulting in more targeted research questions that directly test the presence or absence of causal links (Pearl, 2010).
 Therefore, a credible causal model can aid in advancing future research.

 Given (i) the need to quantify long-term benefits of cover cropping in both research and commercial production settings, (ii) the scarcity of Midwest-specific data at depths relevant to crop water-use, and (iii) the lack of a framework for organizing relevant knowledge, the objectives of our study were to: